lawrenceabaeo/lawrenceabaeo.github.io/README.md

 # lawrenceabaeo.github.io
-Developer Portfolio
+Coding Projects and Features Portfolio

-This is the source code for my Github pages developer portfolio.
+This is the source code for my Github pages that features coding projects I've completed.

 Check it out at:
 [lawrenceabaeo.github.io](lawrenceabaeo.github.io)